What are the benefits of CBD oil?

-Although claims around cancer should be treated with caution, there is evidence that CBD could help to relieve some cancer-related symptoms.
+There is good evidence that CBD can help to relieve some cancer-related symptoms.
 Early laboratory results even suggest that in some situations CBD can cause the death of cancer cells, block their growth and reduce their ability to spread.

 A 2009 study of cancer patients whose pain could not be relieved by opioids found that a combination of CBD and THC was more effective than a placebo, or than either of the cannabinoids alone, while another the following year showed that the same combination helped with nausea and vomiting resulting from long-term chemotherapy treatment.

 Test tube trials on the effect of CBD on breast cancer cells recommended continued research into the potential of CBD as an anti-tumour agent, while a mouse study saw CBD decrease the effect of a protein that influences tumour growth in human breast cancer cells.
+Similar studies have shown initially encouraging results involving a range of different cancer cells.
 However, it’s important to note that these results may not be replicated in human subjects and only highlight the need for further study.

-Epilepsy is one of only two illnesses for which there are approved CBD-based medicines available by prescription on the NHS.
-Epidiolex – also approved by the US Food and Drug Administration (FDA) – is made from 98% pure CBD and is used to help reduce the seizures associated with epilepsy in those suffering from Dravet Syndrome and Lennox-Gastaut Syndrome, two rare and often hard to treat forms which begin in childhood.
+Epilepsy is one of only two illnesses for which there are approved CBD-based medicines available by special prescription on the NHS.
+Epidiolex – also approved by the US Food and Drug Administration (FDA) – is made from purified CBD and can help reduce the seizures associated with epilepsy in those suffering from Dravet Syndrome and Lennox-Gastaut Syndrome, two rare and often hard to treat forms which begin in childhood.